LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/custom-strlen/README.md

 }
 ```

-To figure out the length of the string, we can simply inspect each of its characters, one by one, until we find that special
+To figure out the length of the string, we can simply inspect each of its characters, one by one, keeping track of the total as we go along, until we've reached the end.
-character, `'\0'`, the `nul-terminator`, which is the last `char` in every `string` and exists solely to signify the fact that "hey. this is the end of the string right here."

 We'll represent the answer with a variable, `counter`, which we initialize to `0`.
-And now each time we encounter a new character, we simply increment `counter` by `1`.
+And for each new character that we encounter, we simply increment `counter` by `1`.

+We know we've reached the end of the string when we find that special character, `'\0'`, the `nul-terminator`, which is the last `char` in every `string` and exists solely to signify: "Hey, this right here is the end of the string."

 ```
 int charCounter(string theString)